Land Reuse

 Accessory Structure Lot

-• Accessory structures may include garages, sheds, gazebos, carports, or similar, with maximum size of 750 square feet.
+• Accessory structures may include garages, sheds, gazebos, carports, or similar structures, with a maximum size of 750 square feet.

-• Accessory structures will be sold for $250, unless the value of the lot, as determined by the DLBA, exceeds $2,500.
+• Accessory Structure Lots will be sold for $250, unless the value of the lot, as determined by the DLBA, exceeds $2,500.

 • The DLBA will hold applications for ten days from the date the first Complete Application is received before a purchaser is selected.
 If more than one Complete Application is received, the DLBA will prioritize buyers based on: